btcsuite/btcd/btcjson/README.md

 ## JSON RPC

-Bitcoin provides an extensive API call list to control bitcoind or bitcoin-qt through JSON-RPC.
-These can be used to get information from the client or to cause the client to perform some action.
+Bitcoin provides an extensive API call list to control the chain and wallet servers through JSON-RPC.
+These can be used to get information from the server or to cause the server to perform some action.

 The general form of the commands are: